 6. Apple AirTag

 I know, I said I only had five airline travel must-haves, but then I had to add one more because travel has changed so much over the past few years.
-This one is new for 2022 but will continue to be a travel must-have for years to come.
+This one is new for this year but will continue to be a travel must-have for years to come.

 I recently purchased a luggage tracker and I recommend that you do so as well.
 With the rate that some airlines are losing luggage, it’s definitely a good idea to have one of these in case your suitcase doesn’t make it with you.

 Popular ones include Apple AirTag and Tile.
 I have a Tile at home for my car keys, but I decided to purchase an AirTag for my luggage.
 I don’t pay for an annual subscription for my Tile, but I would need to in order to use it for travelling.
 Shockingly, Apple does not have an annual subscription.
 You purchase your AirTag and you’re good to go!